rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 :::

-Now let’s look at how you can extend Kotlin’s set of tools for dealing with null values by defining extension functions for nullable types.
+Now let’s look at how you can extend Kotlin’s set of tools for dealing with `null` values by defining extension functions for nullable types.

 ### 7.1.9 Extending types without the safe-call operator: Extensions for nullable types

-Defining extension functions for nullable types is one more powerful way to deal with null values.
-Rather than ensuring that a variable can’t be null before a method call, you can allow the calls with null as a receiver, and deal with null in the function.
-This is only possible for extension functions; regular member calls are dispatched through the object instance and therefore can never be performed when the instance is null.
+Defining extension functions for nullable types is one more powerful way to deal with `null` values.
+Rather than ensuring that a variable can’t be `null` before a method call, you can allow the calls with `null` as a receiver, and deal with `null` in the function.
+This is only possible for extension functions; regular member calls are dispatched through the object instance and therefore can never be performed when the instance is `null`.

-As an example, consider the functions isEmpty and isBlank, defined as extensions of String in the Kotlin standard library.
-The first one checks whether the string is an empty string ``, and the second one checks whether it’s empty or if it consists solely of whitespace characters.
+As an example, consider the functions isEmpty and `isBlank`, `defined` as extensions of `String` in the Kotlin standard library.
+The first one checks whether the string is an empty string `""`, and the second one checks whether it’s empty or if it consists solely of whitespace characters.
 You’ll generally use these functions to check that the string is non-trivial in order to do something meaningful with it.
-You may think it would be useful to handle null in the same way as trivial empty or blank strings.
-And, indeed, you can do so: the functions isEmptyOrNull and isBlankOrNull can be called with a receiver of type `String?`.
+You may think it would be useful to handle `null` in the same way as trivial empty or blank strings.
+And, indeed, you can do so: the functions `isEmptyOrNull` and `isBlankOrNull` can be called with a receiver of type `String?`.

-Listing 7.12.
+::: info Listing 7.12.
 Calling an extension function with a nullable receiver

 ```kotlin
 fun verifyUserInput(input: String?) {